joaoaguia/Projects/README.md

 # Projects
-This is my general repository where I save all my small projects in diferent programing languages
+Welcome to my 'Projects' repository!
+Here, I keep all of my small projects organized and easily accessible.
+You'll find a variety of projects in different programming languages, showcasing my skills and interests.